10 Picture-Perfect Lombok Beaches You Need to Visit!

 Also, unlike Bali, there aren’t tons of hotels lining Lombok’s unspoiled white-fringed bays – some of the prettiest beaches in the world!

+For now, there aren’t crowds of people shaking out their towels on the beaches.
 To top it off, the boutique hotels that have sprung up offer terrific value for a beach vacation.

 So let’s talk some more about those Lombok beaches – as they’re a great reason to visit the island!

-Here are three top Lombok beach tours:
+Check out these three top Lombok beach tours

 - Lombok southeast coast beaches and Gili Islands: Explore Lombok’s Pink Beach and lesser-known Gili Islands on this full-day swimming, snorkeling, boating and bicycling tour.